vuejs/docs/src/guide/typescript-support.md

 ### Typing `reactive`

-When typing a `reactive` property, we can use use interfaces:
+When typing a `reactive` property, we can use interfaces:

 ```ts
 import { defineComponent, reactive } from 'vue'